craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 subtitle: “The key in such a transition to continuous delivery is to expect things to get worse before you’ll be able to make them better.” - Matthias Marschall
 nav_order: 104
 parent: Blog
-permalink: /blog/setup-terraform
+permalink: /blog/how-to-use-terraform
 ---

-Firstly, before I get into the meat of the post which is talking about the main part of this post (which is a basic setup on how to use terraform in Azure), I wanted to announce I now have a _second site_ which you can consider a portfolio for myself and hopefully other like minded engineers to work on.
+Firstly, before I get into the meat of the post which is talking about the main part of this post (which is a basic setup on how to use terraform in Azure), I wanted to announce I now have a _second site_ which you can consider a portfolio for myself and hopefully other like-minded engineers to work on.
 You can find the info over at [libredevops.org](https://libredevops.org).

 I decided to move things away from my own name and personal GitHub, and instead unify it under a single organisation with a more "hospitable" name, in that, I think it looks a little more professional when you are using an organisation resource instead of a single guys.